 What is this?
 This is a practical lesson integrating physical & psychological processes.
 During a lesson you discover how to use your body more easily & effectively.

-Who is this lesson for? : Anyone wanting to work with vision & hearing
+Who is this lesson for? : Anyone who sits, works with their hands.

 Note: Lessons are not a substitute for medical treatment, carrying out a lesson is at the users own risk.
 People must always ensure they take responsibility for their own health and take advice from their physician

 - People managing their own health issues, stress, RSI, CRPS, Neurological issues

 Originally published in 2000 as part of a series to help office workers, but who doesn’t use a desk a PC, Laptop, notebook?
 Who doesn’t sit and drive or lift a telephone or push a trolley?

 In the past 16 years since Jill wrote, recorded and published this lesson the world has moved on.
 Technology has advanced to the point where everyone uses a screen and keyboard of some kind.